-DO NOT OVERFIRE - it is possible to fire the stove beyond its design capacity, this could damage the stove, so watch for signs of over firing - if any part of the stove starts to glow red, including baffle plate or fuel retainer, the fire is in an over fire situation and the controls should be adjusted accordingly.
+DO NOT OVERFIRE - it is possible to fire the stove beyond its design capacity, this could damage the stove, so watch for signs of over firing - if any part of the stove starts to glow red, the fire is in an over fire situation and the controls should be adjusted accordingly.
 Never leave the stove unattended for long periods without first adjusting the controls to a reduced and safe setting - careful air supply control should be exercised at all times.